 Remote Sensing Information Gateway (RSIG)

-If you are having trouble running RSIG, you may need to clear your Java applet cache.
-If the default date in RSIG is July 3, 2008, your applet version is up-to-date.
-If not, follow these instructions to clear your cache:
+If you are having trouble running RSIG, you may need to clear the Java applet cache.
+Check the RSIG version number in the lower right corner of the applet, under the contact information.
+If the version number is 2014062718, then your applet version is up-to-date.
+If not, follow these instructions to clear the cache:

-The Remote Sensing Information Gateway (RSIG) offers a new way for users to get the multi-terabyte, environmental datasets they want via an interactive, Web browser-based application.
-A file download and parsing process that now takes months will be reduced via RSIG to minutes.
+The Remote Sensing Information Gateway (RSIG) allows for quick and easy access to subsets of multi-terabyte, environmental datasets via an interactive, Web browser-based application.
+A file download and parsing process that typically takes months is reduced to minutes with RSIG.

 Running RSIG in Your Web Browser